Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Cleveland students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Cleveland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Cleveland District Curriculum Used in Our In-Home Tutoring Programs

 The Cleveland Independent School District adheres to the expectations in the Texas Essential Skills and Knowledge (TEKS) curriculum frameworks.
 The frameworks are designed for each subject so that there are appropriate grade-level goals for learning that all students must achieve.
 The objectives contain a range of skills, knowledge and concepts, and critical thinking processes that students should be able to grasp.
 Throughout their education, all students also receive the supports and enhancements to the curriculum needed for their individual success.
 Additionally, the district offers many extracurricular learning opportunities so that students can connect with their interests.

 We currently cover the following Cleveland-area school district: Cleveland Independent School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Cleveland Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor